CBN-IT/cbn-form/docs/dynamic-json.md

 - `name` (*String*): input's unique identifier / name;
 - `type` (*String*): the type of the form field to render;
+- `element` (*String*): override the name of the HTML input element to render; the element must implement
+   the `CbnAbstractInputMixin` mixin / interface; optional: usually, the element is autodetected from the input type;
+- `decorator` (*String*): the name of the decorator (HTML element) to use for decorating the input; the element must implement the `CbnAbstractInputDecoratorMixin` interface; set to false (default) if no decorator is desired;
 - `preview` (*Boolean*): for use with toggleable groups, specified whether the input is visible initially;
 - `className` (*String|String[]*): the HTML classes to add to the group element;
 - `style` (*String|Object*): the CSS to add to the group element.
-- `flexgrid` (*Boolean*): Set to true to activate the flexboxgrid row class for the contained inputs, see http://flexboxgrid.com for documentation;
+- `flexGrid` (*Boolean*): Set to true to activate the flexboxgrid row class for the contained inputs, see http://flexboxgrid.com for documentation;

 <br>